diojin/mockingjay/docs/frameworks.md

 What about the inverse mapping attribute?
 For you, and for Java, a bi-directional link is simply a matter of setting the references on both sides correctly.
 Hibernate however doesn't have enough information to correctly arrange SQL INSERT and UPDATE statements (to avoid constraint violations), and needs some help to handle bidirectional associations properly. `Making one side of the association inverse tells Hibernate to basically ignore it, to consider it a mirror of the other side.` That's all that is necessary for Hibernate to work out all of the issues when transformation a directional navigation model to a SQL database schema.

-The rules you have to remember are straightforward: All bi-directional associations need one side as inverse.
-In a one-to-many association it has to be the many-side, in many-to-many association you can pick either side, there is no difference.
+`The rules you have to remember are straightforward: All bi-directional associations need one side as inverse.
+In a one-to-many association it has to be the many-side, in many-to-many association you can pick either side, there is no difference.`

-However, in well-designed Hibernate domain models, most collections are in fact one-to-many associations with inverse="true".
-For these associations, the update is handled by the manyto-one end of the association, and so considerations of collection update performance simply do not apply.
+Some other referencing materials:
 `However, in well-designed Hibernate domain models, most collections are in fact one-to-many associations with inverse="true".` For these associations, the update is handled by the many-to-one end of the association, and so considerations of collection update performance simply do not apply.

 Bags and lists are the most efficient inverse collections.
 There is a particular case, however, in which bags, and also lists, are much more performant than sets. `For a collection with inverse="true", the standard bidirectional one-to-many relationship idiom, for example, we can add elements to a bag or list without needing to initialize (fetch) the bag elements.
 This is because, unlike a set, Collection.add() or Collection.addAll() must always return true for a bag or List(PS: in other word, set may return false if it find out that there is any duplication, that's why set nees to initialize its elements before adding new ones).` This can make the following common code much faster:

 ```java